Atharvasinha-CSE/Semantic-Climate-Policy-RAG-Engine---Ingestion-Pipeline/README.md

 ### 4. Guardrailed Context-Bounded Logic
 Designed with a zero-hallucination prompt topology.
 The model evaluates user inputs strictly against the retrieved semantic vectors.
 If a localized scientific or geographical query falls outside the uploaded framework document (e.g., specific regional weather tracking), the system executes a graceful, context-bound rejection rather than fabricating text.

----

-## 📦 Getting Started & Usage

-### Prerequisites
-To run this pipeline locally or in a notebook environment, ensure you have an NVIDIA GPU (minimum 16GB VRAM for non-quantized or 8GB VRAM for 4-bit quantized execution) and Python 3.10+. using google colab  is advise as it is easy to learn